 I have suffered from severe psoriasis and psoriatic arthritis for many years, and am constantly in search of new treatment options.

 Those of us who live with chronic arthritis understand the pain and difficulty it can create in our lives.
-Over the years I have searched for hidden answers in some hope of finding a miracle cure to ease the aches in my body.
+Over the years I have searched for hidden answers in the hope of finding a miracle cure to ease the aches in my body.
 Some modern medications are expensive even with insurance, and in some countries access to those medications is nil.
 I have never found a complete answer.

 Climate and Joint Pain

 Long ago I started looking into how the climate can affect joint pain.
 Some people may or may not be as sensitive to incoming weather, but there is some curiosity there.
 I myself feel nothing in a rain storm, but in a more permanent environment have had vast improvements.
-So why is it people are sensitive to short term weather effects?
+So why is it people are sensitive to short-term weather effects?
 This led me to investigate barometric pressure.
-Low pressure gradients mix with high pressure gradients and things change quickly allowing some to feel the effects before the first drop of rain falls.
+Low-pressure gradients mix with high-pressure gradients and things change quickly allowing some to feel the effects before the first drop of rain falls.
 This further pushed me to consider other areas of the globe with high or low barometric pressure.